 Web Accessibility Audit

 of the website.
-In the process, we uncovered more than 150 accessibility gaps and developed a categorical matrix to evaluate and prioritize each gap.
-Protiviti categorized the gaps based on how significantly they impacted users with disabilities and worked with Goodwill to prioritize items for remediation.
+In the process, we uncovered more than 150 accessibility gaps and developed a categorical matrix to evaluate and prioritise each gap.
+Protiviti categorised the gaps based on how significantly they impacted users with disabilities and worked with Goodwill to prioritise items for remediation.

 Key remediations included:

-- Utilizing the Alt Tag function, used to describe images in words, so they can be captured by screen readers.
+- Utilising the Alt Tag function, used to describe images in words, so they can be captured by screen readers.